unicode-org/icu4x/docs/process/graduation.md

   - [ ] The description should be useful
   - [ ] Correct repo link, authors, categories, include
   - [ ] Correct docs.rs and cargo-all-features metadata settings
+  - [ ] A `rust-version` field with the MSRV of this crate in accordance with the current ICU4X policies on MSRV.
   - [ ] The crate should have an `std` feature if (and only if) it contains code that depends on `std`, such as file I/O or implementing the Error trait
   - [ ] Audit all features so that any `foo/bar` in a feature is `foo?/bar` when `foo` is an optional dep; if you intend to enable `foo`, add two entries
   - [ ] Use `dep:` for enabling dependencies